June 2025 Live Online Short Course

 Course Description

 This short course focuses on the concepts related to analyzing panel data (e.g. multiple, repeated observations on an entity over time).
-We will cover differences between econometric random effects and fixed effects models, including when their use is appropriate and their theoretical meaning.
+We will start by covering what panel data is, what makes panel data different, and how panel data is structured.
+After considering data structure and variation, we will cover multiple econometric models that can used to analyze panel data, such as econometric random effects and fixed effects models.
+We will explore when the use of these models is appropriate and their theoretical meaning.
 We will also explore specifications across multiple types of models and the use of the hybrid model.
 Finally, we will conclude with discussions around when the dependence in the data (such as time effects) may be a nuisance to be controlled for versus a variable with explanatory power.
+Throughout, we will explore how to conduct these models in statistical packages using a real world dataset that enables us to answer a variety of questions related to panel data.

 Meet the Instructor